sunfounder/thales_kit/docs/source/hello_led.rst

-Hello, LED!
+Hello LED!
 =======================================

-Just as printing "Hello, world!" is the first step in learning programming, letting the LED light up is the traditional entry to learning physical programming.
+Just as printing "Hello, world!" is the first step in learning a programming language, getting an LED to light up is the traditional entry to learning physical computing.

 There is a small LED on the top of the Pico.
-Like other LEDs, it will glow when power is on and go out when power is off.
+Like any other LED, it will glow when power is on, and turn off when power is out.

 .. image:: img/led_onboard.png